manucouto1/framework3/docs/api/index.md

 ## Using the API

-To utilize any component of Framework3, import it from the respective module and register it with the Container if necessary.
+To utilize any component of LabChain, import it from the respective module and register it with the Container if necessary.
 For example:

 ```python
 from framework3.container import Container